Sprint Planner Helper – Session 20

 Let’s go!

 Whooa – I ran into some problems with routing.
 Some problems that took me about two sessions (read: hours) to solve.
-To not to bore you with details or meaningless posts on me scratching my head, I’ll sum it up in this post.
+To not bore you with details or meaningless posts of me scratching my head, I’ll sum it up in this post.

-OK – but here comes the problems.
+OK – but here come the problems.
 I have no routing-table entry for sending two parameters.
-And here I was hanging around, trying stuff out, screaming loud, hammering the keyboard.
+I was hanging around, trying stuff out, screaming loudly, hammering the keyboard.
 I just don’t get the routing-stuff yet…

 So finally I added this routing-table entry, first of the entries: